 WUSC has been partnering with CECI since 2004 in the delivery of the Uniterra program – a major Canadian international volunteer cooperation program that helps reduce poverty and inequalities in 12 countries in Africa, Latin America and Asia.
 We are jointly supporting organizations in developing countries that work to improve living conditions in their communities.

 Farm Radio International (FRI) is a Canadian-based, not-for-profit organization working in direct partnership with approximately 375 radio broadcasters in 39 African countries to fight poverty and food insecurity.
 FRI programs support broadcasters in meeting the needs of local small-scale farmers and their families in rural communities, and help broadcasters build the skills to develop content that responds to local needs.

 FRI and WUSC have entered into a program delivery agreement in 2004 to enable FRI to continue its mission to support African broadcasters to strengthen small-scale farming and rural communities.
 This alliance is also facilitating the inclusion of radio as a development tool in WUSC's projects in sub-Saharan Africa.

-MATCH International Women's Fund is a Canadian women's international organization, which supports projects that dismantle barriers, challenge perceptions and change the world for women.
-MATCH helps women hold the ground they’ve gained while they look for ways to break new ground in their quest for women's rights.
+The MATCH International Women's Fund is a Canadian women's international organization, which supports projects that dismantle barriers, challenge perceptions and change the world for women.
+The MATCH Fund helps women hold the ground they’ve gained while they look for ways to break new ground in their quest for women's rights.

-In 2011, WUSC and MATCH have partnered to collaborate in the area of gender equality and women’s rights – an area of great importance to WUSC’s programming.
+In 2011, WUSC and The MATCH Fund partnered to collaborate in the area of gender equality and women’s rights – an area of great importance to WUSC’s programming.